refaktor/rye-website/content/meet_rye/basics/calling_functions.md

 Print or some variant of it (println, echo, ...) exists in almost every language, but most functions in Rye are not like print.
 We don't call them for effect, but for their return value.

 **Inc** (increment) accepts one integer value and returns a value that is an increment of the accepted value.
-It doesn't change anything and for same input (the argument), it always returns the same result.
+It doesn't change anything and for the same input (the argument), it always returns the same result.

 ```clojure
 ; Functions taking one argument